 12. Post-9/11 GI Bill (Chapter 33)

 The Post-9/11 GI Bill provides financial support for education and housing to individuals with at least 90 days of aggregate service on or after September 11, 2001, or individuals with a service-connected disability after 30 days.
 You must have received an honorable discharge to be eligible.
 The Post-9/11 GI Bill will pay eligible individuals at a percentage level ranging from 40% to 100%, based on the total number of days of eligible service after September 10, 2001.
 Payments include: tuition and fees directly to the school, not to exceed the maximum in-state tuition and fees at a public Institution of Higher Learning; a monthly housing allowance based on the Basic Housing Allowance for an E-5 with dependents at the location of the school; and an annual books and supplies stipend of $1,000 paid proportionately based on enrollment.
 Additionally, tutorial assistance, and licensing and certification test reimbursement are approved.
-Effective October 1, 2011, students enrolled exclusively in online training will receive the housing allowance.
-The current 2011 basic allowance for housing is equal to half the national average or $673.50 for full-time students.
-If you are on active duty you will not receive the housing allowance but are eligible for a book allowance.
+Students enrolled exclusively in online training will receive half the national average in the housing allowance.
+If you are enrolled half-time or less, or on active duty you will not receive the housing allowance but are eligible for a book allowance.
 This benefit provides up to 36 months of education benefits, generally payable for 15 years following your release from active duty.
 The Post-9/11 GI Bill also offers some service members the opportunity to transfer their GI Bill to their dependents.
 Additional information is available at www.gibill.va.gov.